paulxiep/portfolio/certificates/readme.md

 # note

 This folder contains completed programs only.

-The course certificates of incomplete programs will be in coursecertificates subfolder.
+The course certificates of incomplete programs (and of Natural Language Processing) will be in coursecertificates subfolder.